shellster/keepass-sftp-sync/README.md

 Change Log
 --------------
+26.10.2020  2.4.1: Minor Update to fix previous version bump mistake (This should stop you from getting alerts to update.)

 27.09.2020  2.4: Explicitly close SSH session to prevent session hangs.

 14.07.2020  2.3: Updated SSH.NET verion.
 Added Pageant Support for Windows (Thanks to @kins-dev)